MSc, Postgraduate Diploma, Postgraduate Certificate

 Professor David McMillan

 The University of Stirling is ranked 7th in the UK for graduate employability.
 Stirling Management School has a dedicated employability manager.
-From the very beginning of the course your career is our focus.
+From the very beginning of the course, your future career is our focus.

 Since the introduction of the course in 2007, our graduates have gone on to build their careers in a variety of sectors including investment banks, universities, car manufacturers and pharmaceutical companies.